FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/01-get-started-stwc/011-account-actions.md

 ## Set preferences

-The Preferences allow you to change the language of <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span>, as well as the transfer mode: Binary (recommended) vs. ASCII text (in some cases required for XML, HTML, or TXT files).
+The Preferences allow you to change the language of , as well as the transfer mode: Binary (recommended) vs. ASCII text (in some cases required for XML, HTML, or TXT files).

 Click **Save** to apply your changes.